-&lt;sup>1The larger examples have very clear inefficiencies, yet they still thrive.
+The larger examples have clear inefficiencies, yet they still thrive.

 At the highest level, any self-\ system will need to interact with a human administrator to receive system goals and priorities.
 It is unreasonable to expect the administrator to provide detailed, meaningful SLOs-even experts pursuing workload characterization research struggle with how to generate them.
 Instead, for performance metrics, self-\ designs should borrow from the human solution: educated guesses refined by feedback.